lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

   autoredeploy: true
 ```

-We set the `autoredeploy` option to true, and specified 3 containers of the `api` should run by default.
+We set the `autoredeploy` option to true, and specify that 3 containers of the `api` should run by default.
 Also, in order to avoid the conflict with the currently running application, the port of the load-balancer is mapped on the port 8000 of the host.

 Note: all the possible options that can be used in a stack file are available in the [Stack file reference documentation](https://docs.docker.com/docker-cloud/apps/stack-yaml-reference/)